Windows Firewall Control review

 You can even disable Windows Firewall completely when Windows Firewall Control is running and won't notice any issues doing so.

-The free version of the Windows Firewall Control supports desktop programs and Windows apps introduced in Windows 8 by Microsoft.
+Windows Firewall Control supports desktop programs and Windows apps introduced in Windows 8 by Microsoft.

 All core features, including application events, notifications and connection monitoring are supported by it as well.